Here are some of the projects we worked on during COVID.

 • Keep your curves shallow, steep curves end up altering the size of the block so you will need to trim them more.

-• I found that sometimes my fabric started to slip as I cut them.
+• Sometimes the fabric starts to slip as you cut it.
 You can pin the fabrics together and even use scissors to cut the curves if you find it easier.

 • You can make this block with a different number of stripes by altering the size of the original piece of fabric just remember that each curved cut will end up making the final block 1/2" shorter.